 Despite the extensive international support for the TCFD recommendations, there has only been a small increase of mentions of TCFD within analysed annual reports.
-There were 21 mentions of the TCFD framework within analysed 2019 annual reports, compared to 13 mentions in 2018 annual reports (note, there were only two mentions in 2017 annual reports).
+There were twenty mentions of the TCFD framework within analysed 2019 annual reports the TCFD framework within their 2019 annual reports, compared to 13 mentions in 2018 annual reports (note, there were only two mentions in 2017 annual reports).
 See Figure 22 opposite.